akretion/shopinvader-documentation/frontend/components/products.rst

 Shopinvader Odoo module generate images with 4 differents sizes (small, medium, large, original).
 Image attribute of product's data is an array containing all product's images URL with 4 sizes.
 Original size is the size of image provided by the user in Odoo.
+Image object has ``src`` and ``alt`` attibutes to get URL and alternate text for an image.

 Example :
   Display medium size image product.